-Tentative agenda decisions at the September 2015 meeting - wide application
+Agenda decision at the January 2016 meeting wide application

+IFRS 5

-IFRS 5 Non-current Assets Held for Sale and Discontinued Operations - To what extent can an impairment loss be allocated to non-current assets within a disposal group?
+Non-current Assets Held for Sale and Discontinued Operations - To what extent can an impairment loss be allocated to non-current assets within a disposal group?

 The question received by the Interpretations Committee related to a measurement requirement of IFRS 5.
 Specifically, the Interpretations Committee was asked to clarify whether the allocation of an impairment loss recognised for a disposal group can reduce the carrying amount of non-current assets in the disposal group (that are within the scope of measurement requirements of IFRS 5) to an amount that is lower than their fair value less costs of disposal or their value in use.